Don N's 2014 Ford Mustang

 Don N. from Ann Arbor, MI, took a look at our Custom Car Showroom page to get stereo ideas for his bright green 2014 Ford Mustang.
 He liked what he saw in James G. of Bentonville's 2012 Mustang, so he decided to follow suit with a hard-hitting system that incorporates an amplifier mounted on the underside of the rear deck.
 He also took things a bit further by adding a form-fitting trunk sub enclosure.
-He chose a DVD receiver from Axerra that allows him to incorporate his smartphone into his drive more conveniently.
+He chose a digital media receiver from Sony that allows him to incorporate his smartphone into his drive more conveniently.

 - Alpine PDX-V9 5-channel amplifier

 - Alpine SPR-68 Type-R 6"x8" 2-way speakers for the doors

 - Rockford Fosgate PPS4-6 Punch Pro 6-3/4" midrange speakers in rear deck

 - Rockford Fosgate Punch P3D4-12 12" component subwoofer with dual 4-ohm voice coils